The 7 best Zendesk alternatives to consider in 2026

 You don't always need to replace your help desk

-Ready to see how AI can transform your existing help desk?
-Start your free eesel AI trial and run a simulation on your past tickets in minutes.
+Curious to see how you can make your Zendesk setup even smarter?
+Start your free eesel AI trial today and run a risk-free simulation on your past tickets in just a few minutes.

 Frequently asked questions

-Yes, Jira Service Management is a prime example of a specialized alternative built for internal IT and DevOps teams.
-It focuses on ITIL-based workflows, incident management, and asset tracking, offering a robust solution far more suited to internal requests than general-purpose customer support platforms.
+Yes, Jira Service Management is a popular specialized alternative for IT and DevOps teams.
+It focuses on ITIL workflows, which is perfect for internal requests and technical asset management.

 Share this post